Applying and Awards

 Treatment of Federal Financial Assistance When a Student Withdraws or Stops Attending

 Federal regulations specify how Missouri Western must determine the amount of Title IV program assistance that a student has earned if he or she officially withdraws or stops attending.
-The Title IV programs that are governed by this law are the Federal Pell Grants, TEACH Grants, Stafford Loans, PLUS Loans, and Federal Supplemental Educational Opportunity Grants (FSEOGs).
+The Title IV programs that are governed by this law are the Federal Pell Grants, TEACH Grants, Federal Direct Loans, PLUS Loans, and Federal Supplemental Educational Opportunity Grants (FSEOGs).

 When a student withdraws or stops attending, the amount of assistance that the student has earned is determined on a prorata basis.
 For example, if the student has completed 30% of the semester, he or she has earned 30% of the assistance that was scheduled for the period.
 Once a student has completed more than 60% of the semester, he or she has earned all scheduled assistance for the period.
 If the student did not receive all of the assistance that was earned, a post-withdrawal disbursement may be due.
 Additional information about post-withdrawal disbursements is available online at www.missouriwestern.edu/finaid.